iturdikulov/notes/Learning.md

 [[Literature]] for me is great solution to fun and relax.
 I collect my reading list and favorite books in [[My_Fiction_Books|my fiction books]] note.

-## Other

-[[My_productivity_workflow|My productivity workflow]] is about how I manage my time, tasks, etc. It's very useful to learn how to manage your time and tasks better.

 ## Learning resources